bimdata/python-api-client/docs/CollaborationApi.md

 # **get_project_size**
 > ProjectSize get_project_size(cloud_pk, id)

-Get size of all ifc files in the project
+Get size of all model files in the project

 Returns the size of the project in Bytes